ppy/osu-wiki/wiki/FAQ/en.md

 Hyperfruits are special fruits that will appear to help the catcher to catch the next fruit when normal dash is considered impossible to catch it in a strict timespan allocated.
 All hyperfruits have a signature red colour surrounding the hyperfruit itself by default; collecting the hyperfruit will make the catcher's dash upgraded to _hyperdash_ (just fast enough to catch the next fruit), glows red, and leaves a temporary red _afterimage_ at the collection point, until the next one fruit was caught or dropped, which the catcher will then be back to normal.

 #### Controlling the catcher
-- By default, the left `<-` and right `->` arrow keys are used to move the catcher.
+- By default, the left `<-` and right `->` arrow keys to move the catcher.
 - Pressing the `leftShift` key with one of the arrow keys will make the catcher _dash_ in that direction at x2.0 speed (indicated with a **bright glow** from the catcher).

+The placement of in-game cursor does not matter when playing normally.
 If [Relax][Relax wikilink] mod was enabled, the control of the catcher will be the in-game cursor instead.
 However, this will make the play unrankable (as it defeats the only challenge of osu!catch; fixed catcher speed and catcher plate control).

 ### What is osu!mania?
 _Full explanation: [osu!mania][osu!mania wikilink]_

 ![osu!mania Interface][osu!mania Interface image]

+_In-game interface of osu!mania_

 osu!mania is the third game mode added to osu!, after osu!taiko and osu!catch game modes.